-Cunninghame Arm provides access to the CBD of Lakes Entrance and is navigable up to the
+Cunninghame Arm provides access to the CBD of Lakes Entrance and is navigable up to the footbridge.
+Short-term berthing is available adjacent to public jetties and boardwalks along the foreshore.

 North Arm

 North Arm channel is well marked with navigation beacons and has an average depth of 2 metres in the lower reaches.
 The channel is well defined.